macklark/macklark/README.md

 - 👋 Hi, I’m @macklark
-- 👀 I’m interested in web and native tech
+- 👀 I’m interested in web tech
-- 🌱 I’m currently learning flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ganesh.kolavennu@gmail.com